 \item \textit{Hermode Tuning}\texttrademark ~is a commercial adaptive tuning scheme developed by Werner Mohrlok~\cite{Hermode}.
 To our knowledge it is the only adaptive tuning scheme that has reached a wider dissemination, ranging from implementations in church organs to plugins for software packages such as \textit{Cubase}\texttrademark.
-Instead of determining a keynote, the algorithm tunes intervals between adjacent tones of a given chord instantly to just ratios.
+Instead of determining the chordal root, the algorithm tunes intervals between adjacent tones of a given chord instantly to just ratios.
 At the same time the global pitch is adjusted in such a way that the difference to the usual ET is minimized.
-This reduces the disturbing frequency shifts whenever the keynote changes.
+This reduces the disturbing frequency shifts between subsequent chords.
 Hermode tuning also tries to compensate the so-called pitch drift (see section \ref{PitchDrift}).

 \item\textit{TransFormSynth} is a freely available software-based synthesizer developed by William A. Sethares~\cite{Sethares}.
-Unlike all other approaches -- including the one presented here -- which are based on the idea of dynamically modifying the fundamental frequencies and thereby the whole series of corresponding partials, Seathares proposes to keep the fundamental frequencies fixed (e.g. according to the ET).
-Instead, his algorithm modifies the frequencies of the higher partials such that they match.
-As a result, even though the overtone spectra are distorted, the synthesized sound is nevertheless perceived as consonant\footnote{A similar phenomenon occurs in the context of piano tuning.
+Unlike all other approaches -- including the one presented here -- which are based on the idea of dynamically modifying the fundamental frequencies and thereby the whole series of corresponding partials, Sethares proposes to keep the fundamental frequencies fixed (e.g. according to the ET).
+Instead, his algorithm modifies the frequencies of the higher partials in such a way that they match.
+As a result, even though the overtone spectra are distorted, the synthesized sound nevertheless tends to be perceived as consonant\footnote{A similar phenomenon occurs in the context of piano tuning.
 Since the overtone spectra of stiff steel strings are slightly inharmonic, piano tuners stretch the tuning in order to compensate these deviations.}.
-As far as we can see, this method is restricted to synthesizers which allow the overtone spectra to be specified individually, but it cannot be applied to ordinary musical instruments with naturl harmonic overtone spectra. \end{itemize}
+As far as we can see, this method is restricted to synthesizers which allow the overtone spectra to be specified individually, but it cannot be applied to ordinary musical instruments with natural harmonic overtone spectra. \end{itemize}

-All these methods are similar in that they analyze a given chord and then make decisions for tuning the frequencies, i.e. they are defined in procedural terms.
+All these methods except for the last one are similar in that they analyze a given chord and then make decisions for tuning the frequencies, i.e. they are defined in procedural terms.
 Depending on the harmonic context, these decisions can be quite complex with different possible solutions for the same situation.